WordPress/health-check/readme.txt

 1. This shows the plugin in action.
 When you activate it you get a message at the top of the plugins page.

 == Changelog ==

+= v 0.5.1 =
+* Introduced loopback check to the health checker status.

 = v 0.5.0 =
 * Added clarity to many text strings.